-(1) The above table provides a summary of various unfunded commitments and fully-executed, non-binding term sheets relating to current financing arrangements we intend to fund utilizing proceeds from this offering, subject to the closing of the loans subject to term sheets.
-Other than the unfunded commitments to existing borrowers, Public Company C, Private Company A, Private Company B and Private Company C, representing an aggregate principal amount of approximately \$19.8 million, we have not entered into binding definitive commitments relating to these loans.
-As of December 26, 2020, we had executed non-binding term sheets in connection with three loans representing approximately \$62.7 million of anticipated loan commitments.
-Subsequent to December 26, 2020, we executed a non-binding term sheet with a prospective borrower for an additional loan representing approximately \$21.0 million of anticipated loan commitments.
-Subsequent to loan investments related to these fully-executed, non-binding term sheets.
-Historically, approximately 90% of our fully-executed, non-binding term sheets have converted into loans.
-However, these four potential loans remain subject to satisfactory completion of our underwriting and due diligence processes, definitive documentation and final approval by the Investment Committee.
+(1) The above table provides a summary of various unfunded commitments, fully-executed, non-binding term sheets and a fully-executed, non-binding syndication commitment letter, each relating to current or anticipated financing arrangements we intend to fund utilizing proceeds from this offering, subject to the closing of the loans relating to such term sheets and syndication commitment letter.
+Other than the unfunded commitments to existing borrowers, Subsidiary of Public Company C, Private Company A, Private Company B and Private Company C, representing an aggregate principal amount of approximately \$19.8 million, we have not entered into binding definitive commitments relating to these loans.
+As of the date of this prospectus, we have executed (i) non-binding term sheets with potential borrowers in connection with four loans representing \$59.5 million of anticipated loan commitments, (ii) a non-binding term sheet with Seaport in connection with our participation in Seaport's syndication of an incremental credit facility under our existing credit agreement with Subsidiary of Public Company D, representing \$8.5 million of anticipated loan commitments to be extended by us and (iii) a non-binding syndication commitment letter with Seaport in connection with our participation in Seaport's syndication, on behalf of a new prospective borrower, of one loan representing \$20.0 million of anticipated loan commitments to be extended by us.
+We are currently completing our diligence and underwriting process and negotiating definitive loan documents for each of the potential loan investments related to these fully-executed, non-binding term sheets and fully-executed, non-binding syndication commitment letter, with the exception of the potential loan investment related to Term Sheet 5 for which we have already completed our diligence and underwriting process and are in the process of negotiating definitive loan documents.
+Historically, approximately 90% of our fully-executed, non-binding term sheets have converted into loans diligence processes, definitive documentation, satisfaction of customary conditions precedent and final approval by the Investment Committee, with the exception of the potential loan investment related to Term Sheet 5 for which we have already completed our diligence and underwriting process.
 As a result, no assurance can be given that any of these potential loans will close on the currently contemplated terms or at all.
 If these potential loans do not close, we intend to use at least 75% of the net proceeds from this offering to originate and participate in other commercial loans to companies operating in the cannabis industry that are consistent with our investment strategy, which we would expect to have similar characteristics as the terms reflected in this table.